 Here's a small demo of the package

 This is the implementation of the paper Perceptual Losses for Real-Time Style Transfer and Super-Resolution.
 There are some obvious deviations from the paper.
 We used the best layer implementations that were currently available in Flux.
-As for the exact architecture it is still in developement.
+As for the exact architecture it is still in development.
 We provide three pre-trained models with this package.
 The API has been kept as simple as possible.

 Below is a small example of style transfer on MonaLisa

 As you can see from the above PR descriptions a lot of my work has been around benchmarking Flux models and making speed ups wherever possible.
 The initial part of my job was to add some new computer vision models to the Flux model-zoo.
 So we added models like

 DenseNets, etc. to the Flux model-zoo.
 Also, we were able to port some of these models to the